Books I'm Reading

 AprilAn Echo of Things To Come by James Islington

 The second in the Licanuis trilogy.
-This one was much “deeper” than the first, but did a great job of expanding on more details of the overall story.
-Very excited to start the third and final book.N/A
+This one was much “deeper” than the first, especially building on Caeden’s story, but did a great job of expanding on more details of the overall big picture.
+Excited to start the third and final book as I’ve heard they concluded it well.N/A